lamrosset/SiH-ACE-25/README.md

 # Research data supporting "Atomic cluster expansion potential for the Si–H system"

-This repository supports the manuscript: "Atomic cluster expansion potential for the Si–H system", available on arXiv: https://arxiv.org/abs/2510.15633
+This repository supports the following work:

+>  Louise A.M.
+Rosset and Volker L. Deringer, **Phys.
+Rev. B**, 2026, *10*, 044604

 ## Models
 We provide all the models generated and discussed in this study in the [models](./models) folder, including the models generated in both ablation studies, and the symmetric vs antisymmetric models.